 Too Many Transfers and having to Repeat the same information over and over again

 “That’s a different department.
 Hold on, I think these guys can help you…”

 Does the Right hand know what the Left hand is doing?

 In the call center world this question would never be asked if the organization had invested in a holistic healthcare CRM.

-Health Desk is a next-generation Healthcare CRM that closely integrates with your other tools and software to provide users with a single seamless experience, eliminating the need to switch between disconnected applications, saving users time, and reducing error-prone data re-entry.
+Care Desk is a next-generation Healthcare CRM that closely integrates with your other tools and software to provide users with a single seamless experience, eliminating the need to switch between disconnected applications, saving users time, and reducing error-prone data re-entry.
 It automatically stores all communication details about a person.
 All the information and data from the CRM follows the caller from agent to nurse to doctor to the lab and so on.
 There is one source of patient information, for everyone to refer to in real time.
 Patients no longer must endure the same repeated requests for date of birth, ss# or provider name and location.

 Things not to say to a caller:

 Nothing says, “you’re frustrating me,” like these phrases:

 "Relax, take it easy"